robotCreate an algo tokenslice

 Let's make a slice that picks up new, small-cap tokens with new buyers on Base.
 We'll do this by adding filters that narrow down the universe of all tokens to just the ones that meet our criteria.

-Click Add Filter.
-Use the dropdown to find Basic filters again and click FDV, or fully-diluted valuation.
+• Click Add Filter.
+Use the dropdown to find Basic filters again and click FDV, or fully-diluted valuationarrow-up-right.
 Set the maximum FDV to $100K.
 We'll set the minimum to $10K to exclude micro-caps.

-Click Save Tokenslice at the top of the screen to save your slice.
-You can return to it anytime from the tokenslices page.
+• Click Save Tokenslice at the top of the screen to save your slice.
+You can return to it anytime from the tokenslices pagearrow-up-right.

 The more filters you add, the more powerful your algo tokenslice can become.
 Experiment with different filters to refine, optimize, and enhance your strategy.